emberjs/rfcs/text/0000-intimate-api-changes-cause-major-version.md

 ## Alternatives

-Instead of releasing a major version when a deprecated Intimate API is removed, we could avoid removing them until the next major version was originally planned to be released.
+Instead of releasing a major version when a deprecation is removed, we could avoid removing them all until the next major version was originally planned to be released.
 The major problem with this alternative is that it really _could_ slow down development in the framework.
 These APIs are being removed for good reasons, and delaying their removal delays that value.